jbonofre/karaf/assemblies/apache-karaf-minimal/src/main/distribution/README.md

 * **Karaf Extensions**: Karaf project is a complete ecosystem.
 The runtime can be extended by other Karaf subprojects such as Karaf Decanter, Karaf Cellar, Karaf Cave, ...
 * **Third Party Extensions**: Karaf is a supported runtime for a lot of other projects as [Apache Camel](https://camel.apache.org), and much more.

-The standard distribution includes the "classic" features covering most of the use cases.
-You can install additional features depending of your needs.
+The minimal distribution includes the minimal features neeeded to start Apache Karaf.
+You are free to install the features you need depending of your needs.

 ## Prerequisites

 Apache Karaf requires a Java SE 11 or higher to run.